Overview

 Digital Studies at the University of Chicago

-Earn a one-year general M.A. or a two-year specialized M.A.
+Earn a one-year general M.A. or a two-year specialized M.A. with a thesis

 A STEM Designated Degree Program

-The Forum’s curriculum responds to the growing demand for academic rigor in the loosely defined field of digital humanities and the need to certify technical competence in this area.
+The Digital Studies curriculum responds to the growing demand for academic rigor in the loosely defined field of digital humanities and the need to certify technical competence in this area.
 It equips students to pursue careers that utilize their skills in research, writing, and critical thinking in tandem with the use of software for the study of human languages and cultures, past and present.

-The Master of Arts program in Digital Studies of Language, Culture, and History is designed for full-time students who have a bachelor’s degree in the humanities or in a related discipline such as linguistics, history, anthropology, sociology, communications, or fine arts.
+The Master of Arts in Digital Studies of Language, Culture, and History is designed for full-time students who have a bachelor’s degree in the humanities or in a related discipline such as linguistics, history, anthropology, sociology, communications, or fine arts.
 Students with a background in the sciences, including computer science, may also benefit from this program and are encouraged to apply.

 A STEM Designated Degree Program

-The M.A. in Digital Studies of Language, Culture, and History qualifies as a STEM Designated Degree Program under the regulations of the United States Immigration and Customs Enforcement agency.
-However, the focus is not merely on acquiring technical skills.
+Although it qualifies as a STEM (Science, Technology, Engineering, and Mathematics) program, the focus is not merely on acquiring technical skills.
 Students learn computational methods while also investigating computing as a cultural activity in its own right — an activity to be studied with respect to its historical development, social settings, and aesthetic qualities, as well as the ethical dilemmas it creates in our increasingly digitized and networked world.

-Click here to apply for the M.A.
 For more information, please send email to digitalstudies@uchicago.edu.

 Programs for UChicago Undergraduates and Ph.D.
 Students

-In addition to the master’s program, to which everyone may apply, students in the College of the University of Chicago can apply to do an undergraduate minor or a joint BA/MA in Digital Studies.
+In addition to the M.A. program, to which everyone may apply, students in the College of the University of Chicago can apply to do an undergraduate minor or a joint BA/MA in Digital Studies.

 Courses and Tutorials in Digital Studies